letsencrypt/website/docs/certificates-for-localhost.md

 apps to offer a web service on localhost, and have the web app make requests to it via XMLHTTPRequest (XHR) or WebSockets.
 The web app almost always uses HTTPS, which means that browsers will forbid it from making XHR or WebSockets requests to non-secure URLs.
 This is called Mixed Content Blocking.
-To communcate with the web app, the native app needs to provide a secure web service.
+To communicate with the web app, the native app needs to provide a secure web service.

 Fortunately, modern browsers [consider][mcb-localhost] "http://127.0.0.1:8000/" to be a